By Jackie from Enumclaw, WA

 Thrifty Fun has been around so long that many of our pages have been reset several times.
 Archives are older versions of the page and the feedback that was provided then.

 My grandson refuses to move his bowels because he says the smell makes him gag and it hurts really bad.
-He is also afraid of the pain.
 We have talked to his doctor about this, but all they did was take x-rays of the bowel and confirm constipation.

 Add your voice to the conversation.
 Click here to answer this question.